csteele5/Multi-technology-stack/SetupNotes.md

 This one wasn't too much help: [Eh Stack Overflow](https://stackoverflow.com/questions/34586259/how-to-organize-js-files-in-django)

 The keys to success for me:
-- Name the static file 'static'.
+- Name the static directories 'static'.
 Don't get cute with the name.

-In settings.py
+*settings.py*
 ```
 STATIC_URL = '/static/'